 Comparison: State vs. Federal

 • Rules.
-Georgia adopts by reference the federal regulations for identifying and listing hazardous waste, including the federal conditional exclusions from the definitions of solid and hazardous waste as they apply to cathode-ray tubes and solvent-contaminated wipes, the 2015 exclusion from the definition of solid waste for recycling of certain hazardous secondary materials, and the hazardous waste exclusion for carbon dioxide streams in geologic sequestration activities.
+Georgia has adopted by reference the U.S. Environmental Protection Agency's (EPA) Hazardous Waste Generator Improvements Rule, effective on the federal level as of May 30, 2017, and effective in Georgia as of September 28, 2017.
+Georgia follows the federal requirements for making hazardous waste determinations, including, but not limited to, the federal conditional exclusions from the definitions of solid and hazardous waste as they apply to cathode-ray tubes and solvent-contaminated wipes, and the 2015 exclusion from the definition of solid waste for recycling of certain hazardous secondary materials.
+The state explicitly excludes adoption of the hazardous waste exclusion for carbon dioxide streams in geologic sequestration activities.

-While there are no additional state provisions, Georgia follows the EPA contained-in policy and provides some guidance for managing contaminated media subject to RCRA requirements.
+While there are no additional state provisions, Georgia follows the EPA contained-in policy and provides some guidance for managing contaminated media subject to Resource Conservation and Recovery Act (RCRA) requirements.

 • Administration and enforcement.
 The Georgia Department of Natural Resources' (DNR) Land Protection Branch administers and enforces the hazardous waste identification and classification requirements in Georgia.